Tool Parser#

 Backend Compatibility#

-Tool choice is fully supported with the Xgrammar backend, which is the default grammar backend (--grammar-backend xgrammar
+Tool choice is fully supported with the Xgrammar backend, which is the default grammar backend (--grammar-backend xgrammar).
+However, it may not be fully supported with other backends such as outlines.

 Example: Required Tool Choice#